 Ventilation Required - Indicate if ventilation equipment is required.
-A ventilation fault will occur when the EV reports for need ventilation equipment.
-Recommend setup values are shown below according to the place and ventilation equipment available or not.
+If set this option to yes, a ventilation fault will occur when the EV report for need ventilation equipment.
+Recommend setup value are shown below according to the location and ventilation equipment available or not.